B.A.T. State III: Women Artists in Conversation with El Nopal Press

 Opening Reception - Sunday, September 8, 2019, 4 - 6 pm | RSVP on Eventbrite

-Artists: Lisa Adams, Judy Baca, Judie Bamber, Marietta Bernstorff, Susan Bolles, Mariana Botey, Anita Bunn, Carolyn Castaño, Yreina Cervántez, Emily Cheng, Chelsea Dean, Sandra De La Loza, Pia Elizondo, Yanieb Fabre, Tatyana Fazlalizadeh, Elsa Flores, Diane Gamboa, Silvia Gruner, Sherin Guirguis, Shirley Jaffe, Annie Lapin, Laurie Lipton, Dominique Liquois, Mara Lonner, Rocio Maldonado, Rebecca Morales, Ruby Osorio, Renee Petropoulos, Daniela Rossell, Analia Saban, Susan Silton, Linda Stark, Marika Swan, Laureana Toledo, Alison Walker, Marion Wesson, and Liat Yossifor
+Artists: Lisa Adams, Judith Baca, Judie Bamber, Marietta Bernstorff, Susan Bolles, Mariana Botey, Anita Bunn, Carolyn Castaño, Yreina D. Cervántez, Emily Cheng, Chelsea Dean, Sandra de la Loza, Pia Elizondo, Yanieb Fabre, Tatyana Fazlalizadeh, Elsa Flores, Diane Gamboa, Silvia Gruner, Sherin Guirguis, Shirley Jaffe, Annie Lapin, Laurie Lipton, Dominique Liquois, Mara Lonner, Rocío Maldonado, Rebecca Morales, Ruby Osorio, Renée Petropoulos, Daniela Rossell, Analia Saban, Susan Silton, Linda Stark, Marika Echachis Swan, Laureana Toledo, Alison Walker, Marion Wesson, and Liat Yossifor

 B.A.T.
 State III is a group exhibition co-curated by Anita Bunn and Francesco X. Siqueiros.
 In printmaking, the French phrase Bon à Tirer (good to go) refers to the final trial proof that an artist approves before the master printer begins production.
 The artist gives this approval by initialing the proof with “B.A.T.” and signing it.
 In B.A.T.
 State III, prints by 37 women artists are featured, produced over a span of 30 years at Siqueiros’s El Nopal Press in downtown Los Angeles.